Alecsandu/Crypto/README.md

 # Encrypto - CryptographyApp
 ## Idea
-Encrypt and decrypt your photos using a private key, to be sure that no one sees your peppers
+Encrypt and decrypt your photos using a private key, to *make* that no one sees your peppers.
 ## Features
 The program from [crypto.c](crypto.c) has the following features:
 - encrypt and decrypt an image, using a secret key(composed of two values)